Universal Outlier Hypothesis Testing: Introduction

 Universal outlier hypothesis testing is \tdblue{also} closely related to homogeneity testing and classification \cite{pear-1911, shay-2011, unni-2012, ziv-1988, gutm-1989}.
-In homogeneity testing, one wishes to decide whether or not the two samples come from the same probabilistic law.
-In classification problems, a set of test data is classified to one of multiple streams of training data with distinct labels. \tdblue{A metric that is commonly used to quantify the performance of a test is {\em consistency} and {\em exponential consistency}.
+In homogeneity testing, one wishes to decide whether or not two samples come from the same probabilistic law.
+In classification problems, a set of test data is classified to one of multiple streams of training data with distinct labels.
+Metrics that are commonly used to quantify the performance of a test are {\em consistency} and {\em exponential consistency}.
 A universal test is {\em consistent} if the error probability approaches zero as the sample size goes to infinity, and is {\em exponentially consistent} if the decay is exponential with sample size.
-In \cite{ziv-1988, gutm-1989}, a classifier based on the \tdbblue{principle of the generalized likelihood test} was shown to be optimal under the asymptotic Neyman-Pearson criterion. \tmred{In particular, in \cite{ziv-1988}, the classifier is designed to minimize the error probability under the homogeneous hypothesis, under a predefined constraint on the exponent for the error probability under the inhomogeneous hypothesis.
-And, in \cite{gutm-1989}, the classifier is designed to minimize the probability of rejection, under a constraint on the probability of misclassification.} However, a \tmred{limitation} of these tests is that the aforementioned optimality is achieved only when the distribution of the test data is separated enough from those of all unmatched training data, the extent of which depends on the predefined constraint on the error exponent. }
+In \cite{ziv-1988, gutm-1989}, a classifier based on the principle of the GL test was shown to be optimal under the asymptotic Neyman-Pearson criterion.
+In particular, in \cite{ziv-1988}, the classifier is designed to minimize the error probability under the inhomogeneous hypothesis, under a predefined constraint on the exponent for the error probability under the homogeneous hypothesis.
+And, in \cite{gutm-1989}, the classifier is designed to minimize the probability of rejection, under a constraint on the probability of misclassification.
+However, the aforementioned optimality is achieved only when the length of the training data grows at least linearly with that of the test data, and the distribution of the test data is separated enough from those of all unmatched training data.